 If you are a college senior or a graduate student in your last year of studies and are confident that “earning an MBA” is on your bucket list, you might consider applying NOW for an MBA through what is known as a Deferred MBA Program.
 While Harvard Business School’s 2+2 is the most well-known deferred MBA option, an increasing number of top business schools offer current students the chance to secure a spot for a future year.
-(Personal MBA Coach details the Top 10 Deferred MBA Programs here.)
+(For a detailed overview of the Top 10 Deferred MBA Programs, download Personal MBA Coach’s Deferred MBA Overview E-book here.)

-If you are like many of the college students we speak to, you may be wondering what the benefits of a Deferred MBA are, what schools are looking for and how you can succeed.
+If you are like many of the college students we speak to, you may be wondering what the benefits of a deferred MBA are, what schools are looking for and how you can succeed.
 Personal MBA Coach is here to help!
+For a quick overview, watch our quick tips feature with Poets&Quants.

 While you might feel stretched, believe us, you will have a LOT more time to work on your applications as a college senior or a graduate student than you will while working full time.
 Most pre-MBA jobs are very demanding, and senior spring semester often can be an easier time on campus.
 While it may be tempting to coast, if you know an MBA is in your future, take advantage of the time and flexibility being a student affords you and get your MBA applications out of the way.

 It is no secret that admissions rates to top MBA programs are low.
-HBS admits just 12.5% of applicants while Stanford GSB admits only 6.2% applicants.
+According to US News, HBS admitted just 14.5% of applicants last year (and even fewer the year before) while Stanford GSB accepted only 8.6% of applicants in the most recent cycle.
 In many cases, successful MBA applicants applied to their dream programs more than once.
-MBA admissions committees like reapplicants (provided they have demonstrated growth) but reapplying can delay your ultimate enrollment date.
+MBA admissions committees like reapplicants (provided they have demonstrated growth), but reapplying can delay your ultimate enrollment date.
 By applying as a student, you get another chance!
 Even if you are not accepted, you have already demonstrated your commitment to their program and to getting an MBA.

 However, what business schools are looking for from deferred applicants can vary by school.